AbelSpecs/HarryPotter-Angular/README.md

 ## How to use this App

+First of all do a `npm install` and then just in case install json server with `npm install -g json-server`.

 Run the application with `ng serve -o` and then run json server with `json-server --watch db.json` to simulate a database